w3f/polkadot-wiki/docs/learn-account-generation.md

   recommended in most cases for its security.

 If you've filled out all details above and hit the "Start generation" button, a list of accounts will start generating on your screen.
+Note that depending on the length of the substring and the processing speed of your computer, it may take some time before any accounts appear.

 ![Vanity Generator search](assets/polkadot_vanity_generate.png)